opal/opal.github.io/source/docs/sinatra.html.md

-Opal uses `sprockets` as its default build system, so the asset-pipeline from rails can be mimicked here to map all ruby assets in the `/assets` path to be compiled using opal.
+Opal uses `sprockets` as its default build system, so the asset-pipeline from rails can be mimicked here to map all ruby assets in the `/assets` path to be compiled using Opal.

 ## Basic Application